seek-oss/skuba/docs/cli/build.md

 To bundle additional assets alongside your package, view the [bundling assets](#bundling-assets) section above.

-These files will be copied into the corresponding `lib-commonjs` and `lib-es2015` folders.
+These files will be copied into the corresponding `lib-commonjs` and `lib-es2015` directories.

 | Option     | Description                                      |
 | :--------- | :----------------------------------------------- |